-Each Cloud VPN gateway must be connected to another Cloud VPN gateway or an on-premises VPN gateway.
+Each Cloud VPN gateway must be connected to another Cloud VPN gateway or a peer VPN gateway.

-The on-premises VPN gateway must have a static external IP address.
-You'll need to know its IP address in order to configure Cloud VPN.
+The peer VPN gateway must have a static external IP address.
+You need to know its IP address in order to configure Cloud VPN.

-- If your on-premises VPN gateway is behind a firewall, you must configure the firewall to pass ESP (IPSec) protocol and IKE (UDP 500 and UDP 4500) traffic to it.
+- If your peer VPN gateway is behind a firewall, you must configure the firewall to pass ESP (IPsec) protocol and IKE (UDP 500 and UDP 4500) traffic to it.
 If the firewall provides Network Address Translation (NAT), refer to UDP encapsulation and NAT-T.

-Cloud VPN requires that the on-premises VPN gateway be configured to support prefragmentation.
+Cloud VPN requires that the peer VPN gateway be configured to support prefragmentation.
 Packets must be fragmented before being encapsulated.